 One of the greatest inventions is the floor heating in many Korean homes.
 It is quite delightful for those cold winter days.
 Their floor heating uses water pipes under the floor to heat it up.
 For the floor heating to work, you have to turn on the boiler, which is controlled by what looks like a remote control mounted onto a wall.
-The boiler remote control (which is what I will refer to it as from now on) has several buttons on it that are all written in Korean.
+The boiler remote control has several buttons on it that are all written in Korean.
 This article gives you more detailed information on how to turn on the floor heating and what each button on the boiler remote control means.

 Using these tips has definitely helped me to keep warm during Korean winters.
-I hope that they will help you too.
+I hope that they will help keep you warm and toasty too!